rodann42/gpt-chatbot/README.md

 To run frontend server:
 ```
 cd react-flask-app
+yarn install
 yarn start
 ```
-By default, frontend server is running at portal 3000.
+By default, frontend server is opened to portal 3000.

 The backend server needs to be run in a python virtual enviornment, so to run backend server:
 ```